 It’s inexpensive and won’t take up a lot of your time, but the collection isn’t massive or incredibly thrilling if you haven’t read the book (or watched the movie).
 But if you have, your trip through the maze of the Museo di Palazzo Vecchio is going to be amazing!

 A good amount of the story takes place inside Palazzo Vecchio and everything is just as Dan Brown described them.
 You can see the Hall of the 500 and Vasari’s tapestries, Dante’s death mask, the map room (+ secret passageway), and me, freaking out over seeing the Dante death mask because you just don’t think those things are real.

 Uffizi or Academia

 You’ve got time for one more museum during your 2 days in Florence.
 What’ll it be?
 Are you Team Uffizi or Team Accademia?
-Do you prefer larger than life world-famous masterpieces or teeny weenies?

 Why visit the Uffizi

 The Uffizi Gallery along with the Vatican Museums make up the top two most visited museums in Italy.
 Uffizi is Italian for “offices” as this is the building where the Medici’s housed the administrative and judicial offices of Florence.